What Does Package Acceptance Pending Mean For Your Shipment

 After they resolve the cargo, shippers receive additional updates.
 The sorting procedure determines the shipment’s schedule and route.

-In the United States, there are around 195 sectional center facilities.
-In some geographic locations, indicated by the first three digits of the zip codes of those offices, they act as a processing and distribution hub for post offices.
+In some geographic locations, indicated by the first three digits of the zip codes of those offices, they act as processing and distribution hubs for post offices.

 Comments Are Closed For This Article